Guide to Mast Cell Tumors in Cats from Ashworth Road Animal Hospital

 Typically, our veterinarian will take a sample of tissue from the tumor to analyze it under a microscope.
 You cat may or may not need to be sedated during the process.

 When possible, mast cell tumors will be surgically removed.
-In some cases, our vet will recommend chemotherapy to ensure any metastasized tumors are dealt with completely.
-In some cases, tumors cannot be fully removed.
-When this is the case, radiation therapy is often used.
+Thankfully, most feline mast cell tumors of the skin are benign, but they should still be removed.
+In some cases, our vet will recommend chemotherapy to ensure any metastasized tumors are treated.
+Tumors which cannot be removed completely may require a referral for radiation therapy.

-Regardless of the type of treatment, our vet will most likely prescribe antacid or anti-nausea medication for your cat.
+For mast cell tumors of the gastrointestinal system, our vet will most likely prescribe antacid or anti-nausea medication for your cat in addition to other treatment methods.
 This is because mast cell tumors can release certain compounds that increase the stomach’s acid production, making your cat feel ill.

 Make Your Pet Care Appointment at Ashworth Road Animal Hospital